pesekt1/RabbitMQ-Microservices/README.md

 # Microservices with RabbitMQ

+## TODO
+Optimize the Dockerfiles - use multi-stage builds.

 ## How to run the system
 - Create a free RabbitMQ message queue here: https://www.cloudamqp.com/
 - Use the RabbitMQ connection string in both admin and main microservice to connect to your cloud message queue.